ever-co/ever-rec/README.md

 #### The default Ever® Rec™ Platform license, without a valid Ever® Rec™ Platform Enterprise or Ever® Rec™ Platform Small Business License agreement, is the Ever® Rec™ Platform Community Edition License

 We support the open-source community.
-If you're building awesome non-profit/open-source projects, we're happy to help and will provide (subject to [acceptance criteria](https://github.com/ever-co/ever-rec/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects)) Ever Teams Enterprise edition license and free hosting option!
+If you're building awesome non-profit/open-source projects, we're happy to help and will provide (subject to [acceptance criteria](https://github.com/ever-co/ever-rec/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects)) Ever Rec Enterprise edition license and free hosting option!
 Feel free to contact us at <mailto:ever@ever.co> to make a request.
 More details are explained in our [Wiki](https://github.com/ever-co/ever-rec/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects).

 #### Please see [LICENSES](LICENSES.md) for more information on licenses